subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 We will focus on the scaled self-attention proposed in the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf).

-In the context of self attention the context information captured using the importance score is used to enrich the input.

 Its easy to comprehend (for me!) the context information when the inputs are a list of words provided for any downstream natural language processing task.
 List of words are the basic input units to any natural language processing task.

 In this sentence "John plays ukulele occasionally", we expect that for the token "John", the most related word token should be "plays".
-This what is called as context.
-So we need to enrich the representation for the token "John" with its relation to the token "plays".
+We enrich the feature representation for the token "John" with its relation to the token "plays".

 A standard text preprocessing looks like the below figure.